tomdionysus/stringtree-ruby/README.md

 [![Dependency Status](https://gemnasium.com/tomdionysus/stringtree.svg)](https://gemnasium.com/tomdionysus/stringtree)
 [![Gem Downloads](http://ruby-gem-downloads-badge.herokuapp.com/stringtree?color=brightgreen)](http://ruby-gem-downloads-badge.herokuapp.com/stringtree?color=brightgreen)

-Stringtree is a (very) fast forward-only matching tokeniser, that is, it can:
+Stringtree is a fast forward-only matching tokeniser and partial string matcher, that is, it can:

 * Load a dictionary of arbitarty size and record count - e.g. an actual dictionary, an english word list - where each record is associated with a key - e.g. a numeric identifier for the word.
 * Parse an arbitary data string in a single pass, finding and storing instances of each item in the dictionary and storing their offsets and associated keys.
+* Host a set of strings in such a way as to efficiently match partial input strings against the dictionary

 This has become my 'hello world' over the years with any new language.
 I use it to get to know a language, as implementing it correctly involves many of the usual concepts needed get started coding from the hip (syntax, grammar, classes, public/private instance vars, statics, pass-by value/pass-by-reference etc.) not to mention usual code support skills like how to set up unit tests for this language and environment, etc.